watertap-org/watertap/docs/technical_reference/costing/stoichiometric_reactor.rst

 Costing Method Variables
 ++++++++++++++++++++++++

-There are not unique costing variables constructed for stoichiometric reactor
+There are not unique costing variables constructed for the stoichiometric reactor.

 Capital Cost Calculations
 +++++++++++++++++++++++++